 Implementation of waste management and contract partners

 Lassila & Tikanoja OYJ is Aalto’s contract supplier for cleaning services and the emptying of waste bins (see Cleaning services and notifications).
-SITA Finland Oy collects the school’s waste and sees to it that it is delivered to the appropriate treatment facilities.
-Juhani Heinonen from Property and Technical Services acts as the contact person for waste management.
+Tanja Pietikäinen from ACRE acts as the contact person for waste management.

-Every person who studies or works at the school is tasked with ensuring that no waste that does not belong in waste bins is put in them – sorting is not the responsibility of the person emptying the bins or the cleaner, but of all the property’s users.
+Every person who studies or works at ARTS is tasked with ensuring that no waste that does not belong in waste bins is put in them – sorting is the responsibility of all the property’s users, not only the person emptying the bins or the cleaner.

 Sorting of waste at ARTS